John Ruthven, 3rd Earl of Gowrie: Gowrie conspiracy

 The Gowrie conspiracy or Gowrie Plot was a series of events unfolding on 5 August 1600.
 It is shrouded in mystery.
 Although the facts of the actual attack and deaths of the Ruthvens are known, the circumstances by which that sequence of events came about remain a mystery.

 Ruthven had reason to seek vengeance on James VI as he had executed his father in response to the Ruthven Raid, which in turn was inspired by high debts of the King to the Ruthven family.
 Getting rid of the family got rid of the debts, especially if the family was stripped of all ownership for reason of "treason".
+Rumours circulated that Anne of Denmark was involved in the Gowrie Conspiracy, and it was said that a letter had been found from her to the Earl of Gowrie, urging him to visit the royal court and enclosing the gift of a valuable bracelet.